 I selected the CB2’s Marcel Concrete Desk for Stacy’s space.
 I liked that the material of the desk continues the look and feel of the flooring throughout Bond Group, but that the appearance is then softened by the curved concrete legs.
 The desk is compact, but still has ample room to hold a lamp, accessories and a laptop.
-When paired with a coffee-hued leather desk chair from AllModern (that I fell in love with and want for the Cottage), the workspace looks sophisticated, but also relaxed and inviting.
+When paired with a coffee-hued leather desk chair (that I fell in love with and want for the Cottage), the workspace looks sophisticated, but also relaxed and inviting.

 To provide a cushioned place for people to drop their bags and tech, I chose the iron and linen Lexi Bench from Lulu and Georgia.

 On the walls, we hung a large, jute macrame with tassels from The Dharma Door USA, which helped with the echo and warmed up the space.
 On the opposite wall, a round, convex, woven mirror is flanked by two potted wall planters, dressed up by Rolling Greens.

 To catch smaller, miscellaneous items and office supplies, natural jute baskets from The Dharma Door USA dot the windowsill.
 To warm the space with natural materials at the request of Eddie Adams, I added touches of crystals and fragrant dried clippings of lavender and eucalyptus.